appsmithorg/appsmith-docs/website/docs/product/telemetry.md

 ## Data collected by Appsmith

 Appsmith is a lightweight proxy and **does not capture** any data returned by your APIs, databases, or third-party tools.
-All data captured from a self-hosted instance is completely anonymised.
+All data captured from a self-hosted instance is completely anonymised for user information.

 ### Keep-alive ping